Forest Science for people and societal challenges The 90th “Marin Drăcea” INCDS Anniversary

 Ștefănesti Experimentation-Production Station

-The Experimentation-Production Station is a subunit similar to a forestry detour having in its structure:
+The Experimentation-Production Station is a subunit similar to a forest district having in its structure: the Ștefănești Experimental Base; Cornetu Experimental Base; Bărăgan Experimental Base; Tulcea Experimental Base.

 Activities